thatanti360/anttux-old/README.md

 # anttux
-A very simple open-source kernel.
+A very simple open-source operating system.

 # How to compile
 Use the compile.sh script or Makefile